Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Subscriber-Agreement.md

 * Partnerships with a creator;
 * Testing environment subscriptions;
 * A prize for completing a promotional competition offered by Compendium or a partner;
+* A dedicated agreement with a guild or organization for elevated features, such as self-hosted media storage.

 These subscriptions may have benefits whose total benefit term, suite of benefits, billing cycle, and cost are likely to be non-standard.
 These tiers are not guaranteed to be offered to the general public, and in addition to being governed by the applicable provisions of this Policy, are also governed by additional terms as specified in an agreement that accompanies the special subscription.

+Where a special tier grants elevated capabilities beyond those offered generally (such as self-hosted media storage), the accompanying agreement will specify, at minimum:

+* The term and duration of the arrangement;
+* The scope of service and benefits provided;
+* Compliance and cooperation obligations, including cooperation with content moderation and legal reporting requirements, and Compendium's right to immediately disable content or terminate the arrangement for violations;
+* Pricing;
+* Termination terms, both for cause and for convenience;
+* How data and content are handled upon termination of the arrangement;
+* Liability and indemnification terms specific to the arrangement; and
+* A designated point of contact for the relationship.

 ### 2. Discontinued Subscription Tiers

 From time to time, we may choose to update our subscription offerings, which may include discontinuing a subscription tier as an offering.
-In such cases where your current subscription tier is being no longer offered, we will make multiple reasonable attempts to notify you for a minimum of 90 days to prompt you to update your subscription preferences for when your subscription expires.
+In such cases where your current subscription tier is being no longer offered, we will make multiple reasonable attempts to notify you for a minimum of 90 days in advance of the change.

-If no update is received to reflect your wishes in this matter when the subscription is scheduled to expire, your subscription will automatically be cancelled.
+Unless you tell us otherwise, your subscription will automatically migrate, at the point your current tier is discontinued, to the nearest available tier priced at or below what you currently pay - we will not move you to a more expensive tier without your consent.
+If you would prefer not to be migrated, you may instead cancel your subscription and receive a pro-rated refund for the unused portion of your current billing period, calculated under **§IV(2)** above.

-If your subscription tier is downgraded to more restrictive benefits or you are no longer a premium subscriber, while we can offer no guarantees, out of gratitude for your support up until that point, we may, as operationally feasible, temporarily permit you to access enhanced features beyond degraded subscription tier to ensure the maximum portability of your data.
+If your subscription tier is downgraded to more restrictive benefits or you are no longer a premium subscriber, while we can offer no guarantees, out of gratitude for your support up until that point, we may, as operationally feasible, temporarily permit you to access enhanced features beyond your degraded subscription tier to ensure the maximum portability of your data.

 ---

-## V. Subscription Cancellation
+## VI.
+Subscription Cancellation

 You may cancel your subscription at any time through our `[WIP - Payment Portal]`, through a `[WIP - Support server process]`, or by email at support@`[WIP - Website domain]`.